Do You Have to Report If You Hit a Deer?

 How an Accident Attorney can Help

 If you are involved in a collision with a deer or other animal, the damage to your vehicle could be significant.
 Regardless of the circumstances of the crash, you might benefit from the assistance of a personal injury lawyer.
-At Douglas and London, our New York City car accident lawyers can assist you with the process of recovering compensation for your accident.
+At Douglas & London, our New York City car accident lawyers can assist you with the process of recovering compensation for your accident.
 If another person is responsible for causing you to collide with a deer, we can help you pursue a negligence claim against the responsible party.
 Even if there were no other motorists present, we can work with your insurance company to ensure you receive fair compensation.
 Call right away to schedule an initial consultation to discuss your options.